loic-fejoz/QuizzTools/README.md

 The editor is based on his own Ecore model.
 Thus it has a default XMI serialization.
 File extension is .quizz.

 ## Quizz ##
- * Sample quizz about SysML modeling language.
+ * Sample quizz can be found on [quizz-html-exporter/test](https://github.com/loic-fejoz/QuizzTools/tree/master/quizz-html-exporter/test).